Save £100s Each Year With A Home Solar & Heat Pump Package

 The majority of heating systems in the home rely on burning fossil fuel or converting electricity into heat.
 Solar panels are ideal because they generate electricity for the home using daylight.
 The energy produced comes from a renewable source and can be used to heat and power your home, with the excess able to be stored in batteries, or sold back to the grid under SEG.

 Aside from the savings solar households would make by producing their own electricity, it is also possible to get paid for the excess energy you generate.
 Originally the Feed-in Tariff scheme provided financial incentive by paying for excess electricity from solar.
 This was closed to new applicants in March 2019, but has been superseded by the Smart Export Guarantee (SEG).
-The Energy Saving Trust estimates solar homes could get paid up to £125 per year for any excess energy that is generated.
+The Energy Saving Trust estimates solar homes could earn up to £330 per year for any excess energy that is generated and sold (based on fuel prices as of July 2024).
 It should be noted that SEG tariffs can differ widely between energy suppliers and the amount received for each kilowatt hour (kWh) of electricity generated from solar panels, but not used.
 It is therefore recommended that you shop around for the best imported electric rates.

 Planning permission is not usually required for solar panels.
 The exceptions are if your property has a flat roof or is a listed building or in a conservation area.
 In these circumstances, approval might be required from your local authority building control team.